YLTun/stl_10_classifier/README.md

 ## baseline.ipynb
 - Used for testing different models.
 - It uses the "processed_data.zip".
 - Takes advantage of validation data to check how the model is performing.
+- Modify the "ROOT_DIR" variable to point to the "processed_data.zip".